microsoft/promptflow/docs/reference/trace-span-spec-reference.md

 **[1]:** Cumulative token counts are propagated up the span hierarchy, ensuring each span reflects the total token count of all LLM executions within its scope.

-**Standard Events**
+**Events**

-In promptflow, events emitted by the PromptFlow framework follow the format below
+In Prompt flow, events emitted by the Prompt flow framework follow the format below

 - event MUST has attributes
 - event attributes MUST contain a key named `payload`, which refers to the data carried within an event.